‘No joke’: Initial rounds of National Spelling Bee get tough

 In years past, the early onstage spelling rounds did little beyond weeding out the weakest or most nervous spellers.
 The real action was a written test that determined who would make the cut for the semifinals.

 But during last year’s mostly virtual bee, the bee’s new executive director eliminated the test, and that structure continued as 229 spellers took the stage for this year’s fully-in-person competition.
-Well over half the spellers who competed by midafternoon Tuesday were eliminated.
+Eighty-eight of those spellers advanced to Wednesday’s quarterfinals, a success rate of 38%.

-Spellers had to get through three words in one turn at the microphone to advance to Wednesday’s quarterfinals.
-First, they were given a word from a provided list of 4,000 — more than twice as many as in years past.
+Spellers had to get through three words in one turn at the microphone to continue in the bee.
+First, they were given a word from a provided list of 4,000 – more than twice as many as in years past.
 Then, they had to answer a multiple-choice vocabulary question about a word on the same list.
 Finally, they had to spell a word that could be found anywhere in Webster’s Unabridged dictionary.

-Annie-Lois Acheamong, one of three spellers from Ghana, didn’t get that far.
-She labored successfully through her first word, “coulrophobia” — fear of clowns — and then was asked to define “edamame.”
+Annie-Lois Acheampong, one of three spellers from Ghana, didn’t get that far in her first try.
+She labored successfully through her first word, ”coulrophobia” – fear of clowns – and then was asked to define ”edamame.”
 She smiled initially, but when she crossed her legs and couldn’t stand still, it was clear something else was going on.

 ”I think I’m going to pee myself,” the 13-year-old eighth grader said. ”Can I go pee?
 I’m very sorry.”